 Metadata Database Design Information and Background

 The metadata database was initially created in 2007 and has evolved over time as our understanding of our needs became clearer.
 We knew that the metadata database should support our user and data needs.
 We tried, at first, to use a metadata standard but found them to be either overly complex or not sufficient for our needs.
-Eventually, we realized that we could support any well designed standard by mapping our metadata database entries to the standard, and indeed we are working on doing that now (March 2010) by creating FGDC metadata entries for data that we are archiving at NODC.
+Eventually, we realized that we could support any well designed standard by mapping our metadata database entries to the standard, and indeed we have already done this for the ISO19115-2 metadata standards.
+Data that we archive at NODC are bundled with the corresponding metadata formatted using the ISO19115-2 standard.

 This page will contain additional notes and comments that might help people (including ourselves!) better understand how the database evolved, what decisions dictated certain choices, how the design is evolving.